Common ostrich: Status and conservation

 The wild common ostrich population has declined drastically in the last 200 years, with most surviving birds in reserves or on farms.
 However, its range remains very large (9800000 km2), leading the IUCN and BirdLife International to treat it as a species of least concern.
 Of its five subspecies, the Arabian ostrich (S. c. syriacus) became extinct around 1966.
-North African ostrich populations are protected under Appendix I of the Convention on International Trade in Endangered Species (CITES) meaning commercial international trade is prohibited and non-commercial trade is strictly regulated.
+North African ostrich populations are protected under Appendix I of the CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora) meaning commercial international trade is prohibited and non-commercial trade is strictly regulated.